-This section explains the prerequisites and the configurations to be done on the SBC SWe cluster and PSX Manager so that the SBC cluster has the view of the PSX cluster and the PSX has the view of the SBC cluster.
-To configure SBC SWe clusters as gateways in the PSX SWe Manager, refer to "Configuring SBC Cluster ID as Gateway" in the PSX documentation.
+This section explains the prerequisites and the configurations performed on the SBC Configurator and PSX Manager so the SBC has the view of the PSX cluster and the PSX has the view of the SBC cluster.
+It also explains the configuration steps in the SBC Configurator to add the FQDN and PSX Manager to set the SBC clusters as gateways.

 - EMS instance is up and running

 - PSX Master instance is up and running

 The PSX instances within a cluster must be visible to the instances within the SBC cluster.
 When a new instance is created, it will query the PSX using FQDN.
 Registering the PSX cluster FQDN in the Remote Policy Server instead of the IP address in the configurator manager allows the SBC to have a view of the PSX instances within the cluster.